TeodorVecerdi/Vecerdi.Emoji/README.md

 }
 ```

-⚠️ **Important:** This package depends on [Vecerdi.Logging](https://www.nuget.org/packages/Vecerdi.Logging) and its [Unity integration](https://github.com/TeodorVecerdi/Vecerdi.Logging).\
-I included a "Vecerdi.Logging Dependency" sample that you can import through the Package Manager to easily add the dependency to your project.
-I recommend importing that.

 ## Getting Started with an Emoji Pack

 Ready-to-use emoji sprite packs are available as GitHub releases.
 These packs include pre-configured TextMeshPro sprite assets with a comprehensive collection of emoji sprites.